 Are City parks still open?

-- Effective May 20, 2020, the City of Windsor will open dog parks, some outdoor sports amenities, picnic sites, benches and shelters in parks and recreational areas.
+- Effective May 20, 2020, the City of Windsor has opened dog parks, some outdoor sports amenities, picnic sites, benches and shelters in parks and recreational areas.

 - Effective May 19, 2020, the Province of Ontario announced modified restrictions to outdoor recreational amenities including the re-opening of tennis courts and limted use of outdoor sports fields if ready.

-- Playgrounds, outdoor exercise equipment, outdoor pools, splash pads and some other amenities remain closed until further notice.
+- Playgrounds, outdoor exercise equipment, outdoor pools, and some other amenities remain closed until further notice.
 View the updated list of what is closed and open in parks and recreational areas.

 - Trails and green spaces remain open for walk-through purposes, but please observe social distancing.

 - The City of Windsor wants to remind residents that social distancing restrictions, i.e. keeping 2 metres from others and avoiding gatherings of more than 5 people remain in place.
 This applies to all areas including fields, parks, sidewalks and open spaces.

 - Festival Plaza